saraalinazari/burger-HW/README.md

 ## Instructions
 Just Click on the [live site](https://boiling-headland-69540.herokuapp.com/) and order your burger and eat it.
 ![Image of Eat-Da-Burger](https://github.com/saraalinazari/burger-HW/blob/master/screenshots/burgerDemo.png?raw=true)
+After you insert your favorite burger in the middle column, you can click on Devour! to eat that yummy burger.
+Then you can see the burger name on the right column.
 ## Technologies Used
 - Node.js
 - Express.js NPM Package